digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/downloading.rst

 -----------------------------------

 The Open Source release is available from `Github <https://github.com/digital-asset/daml/releases/latest>`__.
-You can also use our Canton Docker images by following our :ref:`Docker instructions <docker-instructions>`.

 Downloading the Enterprise Edition
 ----------------------------------
 Enterprise releases are available on request (sales@digitalasset.com) and can be downloaded from the respective `repository <https://digitalasset.jfrog.io/artifactory/canton-enterprise/>`__, or you can use our Canton Enterprise Docker images as described in our :ref:`Docker instructions <docker-instructions>`.